eishwezin20/Body-Mass-Index-Calculator/README.md

 BMI calculating Web App

 Simple and easy to use
-Just one click and go
+Just one click and go!